jarohen/chime/README.md

 this example with some standard Clojure functions.
 Let's say you want to run a function at 8pm New York time every day.
-To generate the sequence of times, you'll need to seed the call to `periodic-seq` with the next time you want the function to run (i.e. 8pm today if it hasn't already passed, or 8pm tomorrow if it has):
+To generate the sequence of times, you'll need to seed the call to `periodic-seq` with the next time you want the function to run:

 ```clojure
 (:require [chime :refer [chime-at]]